minvws/hapi-fhir-jpaserver-starter/README.md

 # Documentation HAPI FHIR JPA Server

 ## Introduction
 The purpose of this HAPI FHIR JPA Server is to provide a Proof of Concept where it functions like a metadata register.
+It is part of the [GFModules project](https://github.com/minvws/gfmodules-coordination) which is currently under development.
+The information in this repository is subject to change.
+The GFModules project is a collection of applications that have the purpose to improve the data exchange between healthcare providers.
 [HAPI FHIR](https://hapifhir.io/) is a complete implementation of the [HL7 FHIR](https://www.hl7.org/fhir/) standard for healthcare interoperability in Java.
 It is an open source software licensed under the business-friendly [Apache Software License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ### JPA server
 The HAPI FHIR JPA server offers a complete RESTful FHIR server implementation using JPA 2.0 for database persistence.
 This project is build up from a [starter repository](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) to deploy an FHIR server, the full source can be found [here](https://github.com/hapifhir/hapi-fhir).